feathersui/feathersui-starling/documentation/help/markdown/transitions.md

 ### Crossfade

 A third option is to crossfade the screens.
-In other words, the old screen fades out, animating the `alpha` property from `1` to `0`.
-Simulataneously, the new screen fades in, animating its `alpha` property from `0` to `1`.
+In other words, the old screen fades out, animating the `alpha` property from `1.0` to `0.0`.
+Simultaneously, the new screen fades in, animating its `alpha` property from `0.0` to `1.0`.

 ``` code
 Fade.createCrossfadeTransition();